Calcium, magnesium, and zinc may support bone health and sleep, among other benefits. You can get these nutrients through supplements or your diet.

 Magnesium and zinc may also regulate your blood sugar levels.

-An analysis of 32 studies in 1,700 people revealed that taking zinc significantly reduced levels of insulin, fasting and post-meal blood sugar, and hemoglobin A1c (HbA1c) — a marker of long-term blood sugar control (15).
+An analysis of 32 studies in 1,700 people revealed that taking zinc significantly reduced levels of insulin, fasting and post-meal blood sugar, and hemoglobin A1c (HbA1c) — a marker of long-term blood sugar control.

-Moreover, research suggests that magnesium may aid blood sugar control in people with diabetes by enhancing your body’s ability to use insulin — a hormone that moves sugar from your blood into your cells (17).
+Moreover, research suggests that magnesium may aid blood sugar control in people with diabetes by enhancing your body’s ability to use insulin — a hormone that moves sugar from your blood into your cells.

-An analysis of 18 studies in people with diabetes indicated that magnesium supplements were more effective at reducing fasting blood sugar levels than a placebo.
-Plus, blood sugar levels dropped significantly in those at risk of this condition (18).
+A 2021 review of studies in people with or at risk of diabetes indicated that magnesium supplements were more effective at reducing fasting blood sugar levels than a placebo.
+Plus, blood sugar levels dropped significantly in those at risk of this condition.

 May improve sleep quality